 Middleton, Strafford County, New Hampshire Property Taxes

-Median Middleton, NH effective property tax rate: 2.61%, significantly higher than the national median of 1.02%, but lower than the New Hampshire state median of 1.91%.
-Median Middleton, NH home value: $178,000.
-Median annual Middleton, NH tax bill: $4,644, $2,244 higher than the national median property tax bill of $2,400.
+Median Middleton, New Hampshire effective property tax rate: 1.55%, significantly lower than the national median of 1.02%, and lower than the New Hampshire state median of 1.82%.

-How are property taxes in Strafford County calculated?
+How are property taxes in Strafford calculated?

 Understanding Middleton's property tax system, exemptions, and reduction opportunities can lead to significant savings.
 Regardless of where you live in Middleton, knowing local tax details benefits homeowners and investors.